skakodube/Simple-Life/README.md

 Single-page HTML/CSS template

-The design of this template isn't mine.
+The wireframe design of this template isn't mine.
 I've made it by doing an html course exercises.